-Direct air capture (DAC) describes a number of processes that remove CO2 from the atmosphere and put the carbon into a more stable form or long-lived reservoir.
-There are several approaches for DAC, but all follow a rather straightforward approach, which involves passing large amounts of air through a bed of adsorbent (liquid or solid) where CO2 is selectively removed from the air and purified into a stream of gas that can be transformed into biochar-like material or deposited in geologic reservoirs where it can be subject to long-term storage or remineralization (Figure 4).
+Direct air capture (DAC) describes a number of processes that remove CO2 from the atmosphere and put the carbon into a more stable form or longlived reservoir.
+There are several methods of DAC, but all follow a rather straightforward approach, which involves passing large amounts of air through a bed of adsorbent (liquid or solid) where CO2 is selectively removed from the air and purified into a stream of gas that can be transformed into biochar-like material or deposited in geologic reservoirs where it can be subject to long-term storage or remineralization (Figure 4).
 While these processes are generally well developed, one key challenge of DAC is the necessary high-energy inputs: for DAC to be carbon negative or even carbon neutral, the energy required to drive these systems must come from renewable or non-CO2-emitting sources.
+Other DAC challenges include siting plants where environmental conditions favor the process and materials supply chains for these engineered sorbents / solvents.
 This also contributes to the high estimated costs of DAC.
-In just a few years, estimated removal costs have fallen from a prohibitive U.S. \$2202 / T C (NASEM 2016) to as low as U.S. \$367 / T C or less (NASEM 2019, 2021)6.
-Several companies, philanthropic NGOs, and venture capital organizations are continuing to develop, refine, and improve approaches such that the price of DAC is likely to fall even further in coming years.
+However, in just a few years, estimated removal costs have fallen from a prohibitive U.S. \$2202 / T C (NASEM 2015) to as low as U.S. \$367 / T C or less (NASEM 2019, 2021)6.
+Several companies, philanthropic NGOs, and venture capital organizations are continuing to develop, refine, and improve approaches, including well-resolved pathways for verifying the amount of carbon removed, such that the price of DAC is likely to fall even further in coming years.
 DAC methods generally cause minimal ecosystem disruption but do require expansive land use, a potential development hurdle.
 Other detriments include limited availability of reactive substrates and relatively unknown longevity of removal and cost of long-term storage.

-NOAA Capabilities Relevant to DAC:
+NOAA's Capabilities Relevant to Direct Air Capture:

-- NOAA has a strong atmospheric monitoring capability that can be built upon to achieve the desired granularity and temporal resolution in atmospheric observations needed to track DAC removal of gases.
-NOAA's labs provide high quality, long term observations of the trends and distributions of CO2 and other greenhouse gases (GHGs), make GHG observations from large and light aircraft, surface sites, and tall towers, conduct process studies to evaluate both point and distributed sources and sinks of GHGs and other climate influencing constituents in the atmosphere, and analyze and predict impacts of changing CO2 concentrations.
-In tandem, NOAA's satellites provide broad spatial coverage of CO2 in four dimensions, and the agency supports a strong aircraft capability for understanding changes in the Earth system. - Much of what we know about CO2 in Earth's atmosphere derives largely from NOAA's observations.
-Adding capacity to these capabilities will lead to a healthy system for monitoring and evaluating the success or failure and risk of various CDR approaches.
+NOAA has a strong atmospheric monitoring capability that can be augmented to achieve the desired granularity and temporal resolution in atmospheric observations needed to track DAC removal of gases.
+NOAA's labs provide high quality, long-term observations of the trends and distributions of CO2 and other greenhouse gases (GHGs), make GHG observations from large and light aircraft, surface sites, and tall towers, conduct process studies to evaluate both point and distributed sources and sinks of GHGs and other climate influencing constituents in the atmosphere, and analyze and predict impacts of changing CO2 concentrations.
+In tandem, NOAA's satellites provide broad spatiotemporal coverage of CO2, and the agency supports a strong aircraft capability for understanding changes in the Earth system.

-$^{^6}$ Originally expressed as U.S. 600 / ton CO $2$ (NASEM 2016) and 100 / ton CO $2$ or less (NASEM 2019, 2021.
+^{6.} Originally expressed as U.S. $600 / \text{ton CO}2$ (NASEM 2015) and $100 / \text{ton CO}2$ or less (NASEM 2019, 2021)